passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <!--
 For the sensor board things are quite different.
 The disco board
 <span style="color: red; font-weight: bold;">does not include built-in
-sensors</span> for environmental data like temperature, pressure, and humidity.
+sensors</span> for ambient data.

 <span style="color: red; font-weight: bold;">What's more</span>, while the
-STM32F429 microprocessor has two CAN peripherals, and the board's design
+microcontroller has two CAN peripherals,the board's design
 <span style="color: red; font-weight: bold;">doesn't provide access to the
 CAN bus</span> for external communications.

-So, we needed to add one sensor for temperature and humidity, one sensor for pressure, and a CAN transceiver to connect it to the communication bus.
+So, we needed to add one sensor for temperature and humidity, one sensor for pressure, and a transceiver for the CAN communication.
 -->

 ---